 Maryland Eastern Shore - Southern

-4 Day Inn Tour
+4 Day Hub & Spoke Inn Bike Tour

-We had meetings each morning that described our day and we knew what to do and how long we had.
+"We had meetings each morning that described our day and we knew what to do and how long we had.
 It was always comforting to have the guides sweeping back and forth with the van.
-I always felt that we were in contact and comfortable when we were out there.
+I always felt that we were in contact and comfortable when we were out there."

 DAY 2: Today, we’ll explore the Blackwater National Wildlife Refuge by bicycle.
 We’ll begin at the Visitors Center, bike through the refuge and then through Upper and Middle Hooper Islands.
 Look for the Hooper Island Lighthouse three miles off shore.